m3mnoch/.plan/README.md

 man, sometimes having a shitty memory sucks.

-anyhow.
+---

 also, during my digging, i found a presentation for c4 -- i'd heard of it, but haven't ever taken the time to dig in.  might be useful for wrapping vocabulary around difficult-to-explain concepts.

-there's a youtube of [simon brown talking about it](https://www.youtube.com/watch?time_continue=165&v=m76bR16EhrU).
+there's a youtube of [simon brown talking about it](https://www.youtube.com/watch?v=m76bR16EhrU).

 seemed useful.

+---

+while we're on the subject of inspiration, i just found a pretty nifty blog called [engines of delight](https://gameserverarchitecture.com/) with -- again -- lots of confirmation bias.  probably because it looks like mathew walker has worked in a lot of the same places with the people who taught me much of what i know about virtual world architecture.  cool.